snowplow/documentation/docs/recipes/recipe-anonymous-tracking/index.md

 ---
-title: "Tutorial: Anonymous tracking"
+title: "Anonymous tracking"
+description: "Capture Snowplow web events without user or session identifiers, without IP addresses and without setting any cookies"
 date: "2021-01-04"
 sidebar_position: 50
 ---

 ## Introduction

-Unlike most other analytics solutions, Snowplow runs in your own cloud account, giving you full ownership and control over how and what you track.
-This is particularly important with respect to user identification and increased user privacy regulation.
-An overview of user identification with Snowplow can be found [in this blog post](https://snowplowanalytics.com/blog/2020/06/11/single-customer-view/).

-By default, Snowplow captures identifiers with all events that can be considered PII - user and session cookie IDs as well as the IP address.
+By default, Snowplow captures identifiers with all events that can be considered personal identifiable information (PII) — user and session cookie IDs as well as the IP address.
 However, Snowplow also allows you to track data without these identifiers.
-This recipe explains how you can capture Snowplow web events without:
+This tutorial explains how you can capture Snowplow web events without:

 - setting any cookies
 - capturing any user or session IDs